- What is a Password Manager?

 If anything, password managers are a more secure way to tackle online accounts.
 Generating and remembering strong, unique passwords for every account you have isn’t feasible and the likelihood of losing a physical record of these passwords is quite high.

-Before venturing into our list of the best password managers, it’s important you know that they’re the best method of securing your online accounts.
+Before venturing into our list of the password managers, it’s important you know that they’re the best method of securing your online accounts.

 Storing Passwords in the Cloud vs Storing Passwords Locally